dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 ### [Distribution and Control of Foreign Direct Investment](#distribution-and-control-of-foreign-direct-investment)

-- technology's impact on globally allocated capital
+- Technology's impact on globally allocated capital
   - It's cheaper to manufacture closer to the consumer.
 Doing so benefits the economy of the consumer while retaining competitive advantage and control over intellectual property related to industrial processes.
+    - After a critical mass of fabrication development, suddenly the cost savings of centralized manufacturing are available everywhere that the resources are.
-  - This could drive a minor modality that leads to divestment of foreign direct investment, but it's one of many dynamics.
+  - This could drive a minor modality that leads to investment/divestment of capital in FDI, but it's one of many dynamics.

-- nationalization of FDI in national emergencies
-  - or sale/redistribution of FDI assets after currency crash.
+In national emergencies, nationalization of FDI can result from political unrest, but this usually doesn't happen in developed economies with strong rule of law and property rights.
+In response to international events or a currency crisis, there may be sale & redistribution of FDI assets to mitigate & relieve some impact to investment portfolios.

 #### International Regulation of Supply Chains

-- The effect on supply chain dimension of the American & Global Economies
-  - reference arguments from article on regulating conflict minerals trade in african nations
-  - elaborate on mechanics/dynamics of shifting supply chains
-    - especially in the context of novel materials/fabrication tech
+The effect on how supply chains interact with the American and global economies.
+The scope and flux of changes to supply chains will be dependent on how quickly the intermediate links can retool their industry for changes in technology.
+The intermediate and higher nodes have the most agility to respond with more efficient business processes, whereas the process flexibility of the lower nodes is constrained to extraction & transformation of raw materials.
+The processes of these nodes are more geographically bound.
+The import of processed resources from space will not be so geographically bound, but it will remain terrestrially expensive until we have space elevators.
+New manufacturing techniques are enabled, required and sometimes rendered inaccessible in space.

-- The interantional regulation of supply chains will constrain investment behavior... (include this here?)
+Conflict minerals help finance destabilization and prevent economic development.
+Analytic data enables efficient reporting that enables greater and more complete visibility into supply chains.
+The interantional regulation of supply chains will constrain investment behavior.
+This
-- Conflict minerals help finance destabilization and prevent economic development

-- There is a fantastic Harvard ILJ article on this specific issue, which is absolutely fascinating.
+- absolutely fascinating Harvard ILJ article.
 In terms of novel-information density (i.e. the percentage of content new to me) this single article may have accelerated my general level of knowledge more than any other writing I've ever consumed.

 - that is, this single article stimulated my own imagination more than anything else I have ever read and did so in terms of each:
     - number/kind of specific fields covered and the quantity/quality
       of new information
-  - that International Supply Chain article isn't the only such article I've consumed in the past 3 months which has accelerated my acquisition of knowledge to personally unknown levels.
-- TODO: what about it?
   - how is it difficult? how does international supply chain regulation affect cost structures, the incentivization of corporate behavior and foreign direct investment?